cockroachlabs/developer-success/adventureworks.md

 > DROP TABLE product;
 ERROR: user aw_web_fe does not have DROP privilege on relation product
 SQLSTATE: 42501

+> CREATE TABLE products_copy AS SELECT * from products;
+ERROR: user aw_web_fe does not have CREATE privilege on schema production
+SQLSTATE: 42501
 ```

 We have successfully created a user for the application front end and given it a limited set of access permissions.